 Side Effects Of Ativan Abuse

 In contrast, Ativan (a benzodiazepine) works to depress or slow the central nervous system.
-Use of benzodiazepines can lead to physical dependence and psychological addiction.
+Below are some of the most common side effects of Ativan misuse.

 Ativan abuse also causes severe side effects, such as: